alexey-dc/rack_experiments/01_rack_threaded_requests/README.md

 780: 5
 ```

-Yup - just a single thread handles those requests.
-Same thing with 1 thread + 25 requests.
-Maakes seense.
-So my rack just runs Puma.

-This is getting ahead of where I wanted to be in these experiments, so I want to slow down a bit, and force a single-threaded backend:
+This is getting ahead of where I wanted to be in this first experiment though, so I forced a single-threaded backend:
 ```bash
 ?1 ~/work/alexey/rack_experiments/01_thread_globals_naive % rackup -O Threads=0:1
 Puma starting in single mode...